raphaeldealmeida/dict-extension/README.md

 1. **Word Definition**:
    - Select any single word
    - Hold Ctrl key
-   - A tooltip will appear with the definition
+   - A tooltip will appear with the definition (fetched online)

 2. **Phrase Translation**:
    - Select any phrase or sentence